 How to obtain a copy of your marriage certificate

-You can obtain a certified copy of your marriage certificate by calling the General Register Office on 0845 6037788, 8am to 8pm, Monday to Friday, and 9am to 4pm on Saturday.
+You can obtain certified copies of your marriage certificate (£9.25 each) by calling the General Register Office on 0845 6037788, 8am to 8pm, Monday to Friday, and 9am to 4pm on Saturday.

 This page was last checked today by Amanda Dawson, Senior Deed Poll Officer.